Erectile dysfunction resources

 Is ED medication effective?

-Yes, oral ED medications are effective in about 80% of men,6 but they are not guaranteed to work and are not suitable for everyone.
+Yes, oral ED medications are effective in about 80% of men,6 but they are not proven to work in all cases and are not suitable for everyone.
 Although considered highly effective, that doesn’t mean they don’t come without risks or side effects.
 Talk to us if you experience any side effects, think your medication is not working or that it is having too much of an effect.
 We can review your mediation and dose to make sure it is right for you.

 What are alternative treatments for ED?